platformio/platformio-core/.github/ISSUE_TEMPLATE.md

 - [ ] PlatformIO IDE.
 All issues related to PlatformIO IDE should be reported to appropriate repository https://github.com/platformio/platformio-atom-ide/issues

-- [ ] Development Platforms.
-All issues related to Development Platforms should be reported to appropriate repository https://github.com/platformio?query=platform-
+- [ ] Development Platform.
+All issues related to Development Platform should be reported to appropriate repository.
+Search it using link below https://github.com/platformio?query=platform-

 - [ ] Feature Request.
 Start by telling us what problem you’re trying to solve.
 Often a solution already exists!
 Don’t send pull requests to implement new features without first getting our support.
 Sometimes we leave features out on purpose to keep the project small.

 - [ ] PlatformIO Core.
-If you’ve found a bug, please provide information below.
+If you’ve found a bug, please provide an information below.

 *You can erase any parts of this template not applicable to your Issue.*